swashata/multidots-frontend-dev-course-plan/sessions/class-03/topics.md

 ## Revisit Array

--   Shallow copy with ES spread operator and `array.prototype.slice`.
+-   ✅ Shallow copy with ES spread operator and `array.prototype.slice`.
+-   ✅ Destructure arrays.
--   Destructure arrays, with rest.
+-   ✅ With rest.
--   Looping with `forEach` and `for..of`.
+-   ✅ Looping with `forEach` and `for..of`.
+-   ✅ array.map, array.reduce, array.filter.
+-   ✅ array.sort.
--   array.map, array.reduce, array.filter, array.find, array.findIndex, array.includes.
+-   ✅ array.find, array.findIndex,
--   array.from and array.of.
--   array.some and array.every.
+-   ✅ array.includes, array.some and array.every.
+-   ✅ Array.from and Array.of.

 #### Q/A